IgnacioMendozaC/Diabetes_Mellitus_Mortality/README.md

-# Efecto de la edad, el período y la cohorte de nacimiento sobre la tasa de mortalidad por diabetes mellitus en Colombia, 1983-2022.
+# Effect of age, period, and birth cohort on diabetes mellitus mortality rate in Colombia, 1983-2022.
+An analytical cross-sectional study.